Abigail McDowell Abigail McDowell

 not made to harden, only to feel

-her absence of bone, you torture as defective
+you torture as defective

 unworthy of structure